-- demonstrate that the proposed height of buildings shall minimise overshadowing to surrounding developments and not dominate the landscape setting, of the locality which The concept plan shall include shadow diagrams for solstice and equinox times of the year. - demonstrate a high level of design quality in regard to solar orientation, noise, views, privacy, and passive cooling features such as ventilation and shading. - include indicative materials and finishes. - identify areas of private open space consistent with the minimum requirements of the Territory Plan. - include indicative elevations and sections.
+- demonstrate that the proposed height of buildings shall minimise overshadowing to surrounding developments and the landscape setting.
+The concept plan shall include shadow diagrams for solstice and equinox times of the year. - demonstrate a high level of design quality in regard to solar orientation, noise, views, privacy, and passive cooling features such as ventilation and shading. - include indicative materials and finishes. - identify areas of private open space consistent with the minimum requirements of the Territory Plan. - include indicative elevations and sections.